CollaboRateMgmt/CollaboRate/README.md

 Requirements validation is very difficult to crowdsource.
 At present it is out of the scope of this project.
 We can automate the remaining activities.
 The creation of such automation tools is out of the scope of this project.

-# Questions?
-We try to keep this document as clear and complete as possible.
-Yet you might have questions.
-Based on discussions with various people, we have compiled a list of FAQs [here](https://github.com/sohrabsaran/CollaboRate/wiki/Frequently-Asked-Questions).
-If your question is still not answered, please contact us at the email address given above.

-# Challenges foreseen in process adoption
+# Adoption Challenges
 - The process is radical, even disruptive.
 We need to convince customers, organizations and people to try it out.
 Trial results and commercial success stories will further convince people to adopt it.
-The best way forward appears to be finding a customer.
-We can then create a startup organization that will act as the crowdsourcing vendor.
+- The best way forward appears to be finding a customer.
+A website may need to be created for this purpose.
+We may then need to create a model startup organization that will act as the crowdsourcing vendor.
+This may be needed to reduce the disruption that may be caused to a conventional IT services company.
 - Developers write hundreds of lines of code per day.
 They may find the process overhead unbearable.
 But they must keep in mind that it is a worthwhile trade-off to:
   - Ensure fairness and transparency for their fellow workers, if not for themselves.
   - Maximize the use of human minds for fast economic progress.
 This is after all, 'Artificial AI'!